Summary of Benefits

 - The Tuition Exchange, Inc.

-The University currently offers all faculty and staff members to join South Division Credit Union.
+The University currently offers all faculty and staff members to join South Division Credit Union or New Century Federal Credit Union.
 They offer a variety of financial services.
 Applications and deduction forms are available in the Office of Human Resources.

-The University currently offers eligible faculty, staff, students, trustees, Sisters of Mercy and current President's Club members free membership.
+The University currently offers eligible faculty, staff, students, trustees, spouses of faculty and staff, Sisters of Mercy and current President's Club members free membership.

 The University currently offers all faculty and staff members employee assistance.
 This program is a confidential service offered through Metropolitan Family Services that provides support, counseling, referrals and resources for issues that impact your life.
 Metropolitan Family Services can help address concerns such as: